Kalyanpandaga/task-manager/README.md

 npm run seed
 ```

-This will create two managers and two interns.
-You can use the following credentials to log in:
+This will create managers and interns.
+You can also test login quickly using the login page buttons:

 - **Manager Email:** `alice.manager@example.com`
   **Password:** `Manager@123`

-- **Intern Email:** `charlie.intern@example.com`
+- **Intern Email:** `dana.intern@example.com`
   **Password:** `Intern@123`

 ### 4. Start the Backend Server